rus-bryl/wp-dbgroupreplica-test-project/README.md

 - Git
 - Ansible version: 2.11 or higher
 - Ansible plugins:
-  - community.mysql - to unctall it use: `ansible-galaxy collection install community.mysql`
+  - community.mysql - to install it use: `ansible-galaxy collection install community.mysql`